 Provincial model.
 Could assist in “measuring” the impact of interventions on the spread of the virus, also linking this to latent behavioural patterns, eg. social interaction.

-- A synergetic web-based dashboard to track COVID-19 demographic information (https://mahdisalehi.shinyapps.io/Covid19Dashboard/)
+- A synergetic R-Shiny portal to track COVID-19 demographic information (https://mahdisalehi.shinyapps.io/Covid19Dashboard/)

 M Salehi, M Arashi, A Bekker, J Ferreira, D Chen and other contributors

 The purpose of this dashboard is to share the useful information using an online interactive dashboard visualizing and follow confirmed cases/deaths and testing of COVID-19 in real time.
 This dashboard also include the statistical modelling results from the projects mentioned above.
-This dashboard will assist in the coordination between government and the private sector regarding various socio economic initiatives, such as distribution of food parcels and mobile testing units.
+This dashboard will assist in the coordination between government and the private sector regarding various socio economic initiatives.

 - Reconstructing and Forecasting the COVID-19 Epidemic in the United States using a 5-Parameter Logistic Growth Model (The case of USA)